MAF in Papua New Guinea

 Did you know that...

-• in 2021, the MAF PNG fleet consisted of ten Cessna Caravan C208, which means we continue to operate a single-type fleet compared to all the years before 2019 when we operated different types of aircraft.
+• in 2024, the MAF PNG fleet consisted of ten Cessna Caravan C208, which means we continue to operate a single-type fleet compared to all the years before 2019 when we operated different types of aircraft.
+The latest addition was an amphibious Cessna C208 later in the year to serve the lake and water way communities in Western Province.

-• in 2021, 123 dedicated staff members ran MAF PNG, 90 of them being Papua New Guineans and 33 being ex-pats.
+• in 2024, 164 dedicated staff members ran MAF PNG, 131 of them being Papua New Guineans and 33 being from other countries than PNG and raise their own support to be part of MAF PNG.

-• in 2021, our aircraft landed on 168 different airstrips.
-This means we'd rank at about number 14 on a worldwide statistic led by United Airlines, Lufthansa, or Qatar Airways.
+• in 2024, our aircraft landed on 206 different airstrips.
+This means we'd rank at about number 11 on a worldwide statistic led by three American Airlines and would just rank before Air China with 203 destinations.